 about issues determining this spatial resolution.
 The same is true for figs 6 & 7.

+A: 添加到论文中

-A:Fig. 5 shows the decoded spatial resolution result of the detector.
+Fig. 5 shows the decoded spatial resolution result of the detector.
 A large number of statistics have been made for a fixed X-ray incidence location.
 The root-mean-square (RMS) of the statistical histogram is 1.69 strips, which mean the resolution is 1.8mm, considering the width of anode strip is 1.07mm.

 Fig.5.
 Spatial resolution results of the detector